0xhafa/Hyperledger-Car-Insurance/README.md

 <br />

-## Functions
+## Endpoints
-Profile  | Actions | Roles
+Endpoint  | Actions | Roles
 ------------- | ------------- | -------------
-getOffers | Offchain process, ask for offers when quote is submmited. | All.
-Customers can get only their polcies and claims submitPolicy | Add selected offer to blockchain. | Customer activatePolicy | Changes policy state to ACTIVE. | Insurance Manager suspendPolicy | Changes policy state to SUSPENDED. | Insurance Manager and Worker expirePolicy | Changes policy state to EXPIRED. | Insurance Manager and Worker addClaim | Add claim to policy in the blockchain. | Customer reviewClaim | Changes claim state to DECLINED or ACCEPTED. | Insurance Adjuster payoutClaim | Changes claim state to PAID_OUT. | Insurance Bookkeeper
+getOffers | Offchain: Ask for offers when quote is submmited (for this test case it always returns 3 mock up offers) | All.
+Customers can get only their polcies and claims makePayment | Offchain: Add policy number to paid list (only a simulation of payment process) | Customers isPaid | Offchain: Check if policy number is registered in paid list | Customers submitPolicy | Add selected offer to blockchain | Customer activatePolicy | Changes policy state to ACTIVE | Insurance Manager suspendPolicy | Changes policy state to SUSPENDED | Insurance Manager and Worker expirePolicy | Changes policy state to EXPIRED | Insurance Manager and Worker addClaim | Add claim to policy in the blockchain | Customer reviewClaim | Changes claim state to DECLINED or ACCEPTED | Insurance Adjuster payoutClaim | Changes claim state to PAID_OUT | Insurance Bookkeeper allPolicies | Get All registered policies | Insurance Manager, Worker, Adjuster, Bookkeeper and Authorities allPoliciesUser | Get all policies for a specific userId | Customers allClaims | Get All registered claims | Insurance Manager, Worker, Adjuster, Bookkeeper and Authorities allClaimsUser | Get all claims for a specific userId | Customers
 <br />

 ## State Diagram